logo

 a track to run on.

-The book gives you the order flow I use now:
+The order flow I use now:

-That’s how a custom order stays paid work instead of turning into a favor with a tracking number.
+When you use the same order every time, the work gets calmer.
+That’s how a custom order stays paid work instead of a favor with a tracking number.

 Customers matter more than followers.